nolanar/cs2031-Telecoms/README.md

 ##### `sendPacket()`
 This method should be used to send the specified packet to it's destination.
 For example: Put the packet in a buffer that will send the packet at the appropriate time.
 ##### `outputPacket()`
 This method should be used to handle the packets that have been successfully received in the correct order.
-For example, used in the `Server` class to print to its `Terminal` the message that was sent by the `Client`.
+For example, used in the `Server` class to print to its `Terminal` messages sent by the `Client`.